What are census dates and teaching periods?

 There are two main teaching periods called semester one and two.
-Some units have teaching periods called terms, trimesters, summer semester etc. You can add or discontinue a unit, without penalty, up to the census date for most teaching periods.
-Some have a 'withdrawn no load' period before the census date.
-If you drop a unit during this time, your academic record will record it as withdrawn.
+Some units have teaching periods called terms, trimesters, summer semester etc. You can add or withdraw from a unit, without penalty, up to the census date for most teaching periods.
+Some have a Withdrawn No Load period before the census date.
+If you drop a unit during this time, your academic record will record it as Withdrawn.

 The census date is when the University finalises your enrolment.
-If you withdraw after census date you will have to pay fees or, if you have a HELP loan, you will incur a debt.
+If you withdraw from a unit after 11.59pm on the census date, you have to pay fees, or – if you have a HELP loan – you incur a debt.

-For domestic students who have government support, the census date is also:
+For domestic students who have government support, 11.59pm on the census date is also:

-- the last day you can make up-front fee payments
+- your last opportunity to make up-front fee payments

-- the last day you can apply for HECS-HELP and/or FEE-HELP loans
+- your last opportunity to apply for HECS-HELP and/or FEE-HELP loans

-- when you become liable for HECS-HELP and FEE-HELP debts.
+- the moment you become liable for HECS-HELP and FEE-HELP debts.

-For semester one, the census date is the last day you can discontinue without the unit appearing on your academic record.
+For semester one, 11.59pm on the census date is your last opportunity to withdraw from a unit without the unit appearing on your academic record.

-Discontinuing after the census date, but before the 'withdrawn fail' date, means your record will show the unit result as 'withdrawn'.
-If you discontinue after the 'withdrawn fail' date, your record will show the unit result as 'withdrawn fail'.
+Usually, withdrawing after the census date (but before the Withdrawn Fail date) means your record will show the unit result as Withdrawn.
+If you withdraw from a unit after the Withdrawn Fail date, your record will show the unit result as Withdrawn Fail.
 This will affect your grade point average.

-The last date to discontinue from a unit may differ if you are studying a unit taught:
+The last date to withdraw from a unit may differ if you are studying a unit taught: